Ivory gull: Taxonomy

 This gull has traditionally been believed to be most closely related to either the kittiwakes, Sabine's gull, or Ross's gull.
 It differs anatomically from the other genera by having a relatively short tarsometatarsus, a narrower os pubis, and potentially more flexibility in skull kinetic structure.
-Structurally, it is most similar to the kittiwakes; however, recent genetic analysis based on mtDNA sequences shows that Sabine's gull is the ivory gull's closest relative, followed by the kittiwakes, with Ross's gull and swallow-tailed gull sharing a clade with these species.
-"Pagophila" is maintained as a unique genus because of the bird's morphological, behavioral and ecological differences from these species.
+Structurally, it is most similar to the kittiwakes; however, recent genetic analysis based on mtDNA sequences shows that Sabine's gull is the ivory gull's closest relative, followed by the kittiwakes, with Ross's gull, little gull, and swallow-tailed gull sharing a clade with this group.
+Pagophila is maintained as a unique genus because of the bird's morphological, behavioural and ecological differences from these species.

 Colloquial names from Newfoundland include slob gull (from "slob", a local name for drift ice) and ice partridge, from a vague resemblance to a ptarmigan.

 Description

+The ivory gull is 40–43 cm long, with a wingspan of 108–120 cm; males weigh between 500–687 g and females between 448–583 g.